SNodeC/snode.c/docs/ai/openai/codex/app-server-client.md

 or any other remote exposure.
 The two `experimentalFeature/*` names above are stable management methods in the pinned schema; they do not pull experimental-only App Server operations into the typed surface.

+The A1.3 local typed operations add:

+- commands: `exec`, `resize`, `terminate`, and `write`;
+- filesystem/search: `copy`, `createDirectory`, `getMetadata`,
+  `readDirectory`, `readFile`, `remove`, `watch`, `unwatch`, `writeFile`, and `fuzzyFileSearch`;
+- permission profiles: `list`;
+- reviews: `start`; and
+- threads: `approveGuardianDeniedAction`.

+They remain asynchronous protocol calls over the same RawProtocol.
+SNode.C does not execute commands, access the local filesystem, run fuzzy matching, or apply guardian policy.
+The A1.3 notification payloads use the existing Events observer, and its five reverse approval/permission requests use the existing Requests occurrence/response path.

 The authentication-refresh server request remains under `client.typed().requests()`.
 Its canonical request and response types preserve